sarahlouisethomson/multifractality-dimensional-determinism-lons/README.md

 # multifractality-dimensional-determinism-lons

-Network data from the paper, "Multifractality and Dimensional Determinism in Local Optima Networks"
+Network data from the paper, "Multifractality and Dimensional Determinism in Local Optima Networks" (GECCO 2018)